DevanandPradeep/bajaj-finserv-api/DEPLOYMENT.md

 For your hackathon submission, I recommend **Render** because:
 - ✅ Free tier available (no credit card required)
 - ✅ Easy GitHub integration
-- ✅ Supports system dependencies (Tesseract, Poppler)
+- ✅ Supports Docker (for system dependencies like Tesseract, Poppler)
 - ✅ Provides HTTPS out of the box
 - ✅ Your webhook URL will be: `https://your-app-name.onrender.com/extract-bill-data`